Two Dimensional Core-Collapse Supernova Explosions Aided by General Relativity with Multidimensional Neutrino Transport: Abstract

 \section{Abstract}

-We present results from computational simulations of core-collapse supernovae in {\tt FLASH} using a newly-implemented multidimensional neutrino transport scheme and a newly-implemented general relativistic (GR) treatment of gravity.
-For the neutrino transport, we use a two moment method with an analytic closure (so-called M1 transport).
-This transport is multienergy, multispecies and truly multidimensional since we do not assume the commonly used ray-by-ray approximation.
+We present results from simulations of core-collapse supernovae in {\tt FLASH} using a newly-implemented multidimensional neutrino transport scheme and a newly-implemented general relativistic (GR) treatment of gravity.
+We use a two-moment method with an analytic closure (so-called M1 transport) for the neutrino transport.
+This transport is multienergy, multispecies, velocity-dependent and truly multidimensional, i.e., we do not assume the commonly used ``ray-by-ray'' approximation.
 Our GR gravity is implemented in our Newtonian hydrodynamics simulations via an effective relativistic potential that closely reproduces the GR structure of neutron stars and has been shown to match GR simulations of core collapse quite well.
-In axisymmetry, we simulate core-collapse supernovae with five different progenitor models in both Newtonian and GR gravity.
+In axisymmetry, we simulate core-collapse supernovae with four different progenitor models in both Newtonian and GR gravity.
 We find that the more compact protoneutron star structure realized in simulations with GR gravity gives higher neutrino luminosities and higher neutrino energies.
-These differences in turn give higher neutrino heating rates ($\sim$20-30\% over the corresponding Newtonian gravity simulations) which increases the efficacy of the neutrino mechanism.
-All five models fail to explode in Newtonian gravity while three of the five models successfully explode, albeit weakly, in GR gravity.
+These differences in turn give higher neutrino heating rates (upwards of $\sim$20-30\% over the corresponding Newtonian gravity simulations) that increase the efficacy of the neutrino mechanism.
+Three of the four models successfully explode in the simulations assuming GREP gravity.
+In our Newtonian gravity simulations, two of the four models explode, but at times much later than observed in our GR gravity simulations.
 Our results, both in Newtonian and GR gravity, compare well with several other studies in the literature.
 These results conclusively show that the approximation of Newtonian gravity for simulating the core-collapse supernova central engine is not acceptable.
+We also simulate four additional models in GR gravity to highlight the growing disparity between parameterized 1D models of core-collapse supernovae and the current generation of 2D models.

 \keywords{hydrodynamics - neutrinos - radiative transfer - stars: neutron - stars: supernovae: general - methods: numerical}